-A further development was the use of written materials cut into small "tiles" to form the first mosaics that date back mainly to the paleo-Christian and Byzantine period (opus tesselatum - opus musivum).
+A further evolution was represented by the use of materials cut into small "tiles" designed to form the first mosaics which date back mainly to the Paleo-Christian and Byzantine periods.

 Thanks to the work of Friulian and Venetian artisans, despite the destruction caused by the barbarian invasions, it has been possible to pass on this ancient artefact, calling it "il battuto".